 The primary goal of setting up a YouTube channel is to generate brand awareness and attract new leads.
 Doing so requires that you properly optimize your YouTube channel and the videos you post for SEO.

-Using these best practices to optimize your YouTube content, you’ll have a better chance of increasing viewer engagement, increasing views, and boosting your subscriber numbers, all of which will help improve your rankings.
+By following these best practices to optimize your YouTube content, you’ll have a better chance of increasing viewer engagement, boosting views, and growing your subscriber numbers, all of which will help improve your rankings.
 As a result, your videos will be more heavily promoted by YouTube, resulting in even better numbers and more tremendous success.